-- Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing.
-(Some job types allow you to add DHCP addresses for failover monitoring, although only after a job has already been created.
-Keep in mind that depending on your failover configuration, a source reboot may or may not cause a failover but having a new address assigned by DHCP may also cause a failover.) - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4.
+- Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing. - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4.
 If you later add IPv6, you will need to manually modify the DefaultProtocol server setting.
-See Server and job settings on page 79 for details. - IPv4 and IPv6 are both supported. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - NAT support-Data migration jobs can support NAT environments in an IP-forwarding configuration with one to one port mappings.
+See Server and job settings on page 80 for details. - IPv4 and IPv6 are both supported. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - NAT support-Data migration jobs can support NAT environments in an IP-forwarding configuration with one to one port mappings.
 Port-forwarding is not supported.
 Additionally, only IPv4 is supported for NAT environments.
 Make sure you have added your servers to the Double-Take Console using the correct IP address.
 Review the NAT configuration table on page 50 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework-Microsoft .NET Framework version 3.5 Service Pack 1 is required.
 This version is not included in the .NET version 4.0 release.
 Therefore, even if you have .NET version 4.0 installed, you will also need version 3.5.1.
 For Windows 2008 and earlier, you can install this version from the Double-Take DVD, via a web connection during the Double-Take installation, or from a copy you have obtained manually from the Microsoft web site.
 For Windows 2008 R2 and later, you need to enable it through Windows features. - Cloud-Double-Take can be used to migrate data to an existing server in the cloud.
 Keep in mind that you should enable appropriate security measures, like VPN, to protect your data as it migrates to the cloud. - Supported configurations-The following table identifies the supported configurations for a data migration job.

-Configuration Supported Not Supported
+Supported Not Supported

-One to one, active/standby x
+Source to target configuration One to one, active/standby Х

 One to one, active/active Х

-Source to Many to one Х
+Many to one Х

-target configuration One to many Х
+One to many Х

 Chained Х

-Single server X
+Single server Х

+Supported Not Supported

-Standalone to standalone Х
+Server configuration Standalone to standalone Х

 Standalone to cluster Х

-Server Cluster to standalone Х
+Cluster to standalone Х

-configuration Cluster to cluster Х
+Cluster to cluster Х

 Cluster Shared Volumes (CSV) guest level Х

 Cluster Shared Volumes (CSV) host level Х

-Upgrade Upgrade 5.3 Double-Take Move Console data migration job to 7.0 Double-Take Console data migration job х
+Upgrade configuration Upgrade 5.3 Double-Take Move Console data migration job to 7.0 Double-Take Console data migration job х

-configuration Upgrade 6.0 data migration job to 7.0 data migration job х
+Upgrade 6.0 data migration job to 7.0 data migration job х